iamvery/iamvery.github.com/_posts/2015-03-27-hacking-arduino-firmata-with-neopixels.markdown

 layout: post
 title: Hacking Arduino Firmata with NeoPixels
 excerpt: As part of our Clash of the Coders, one team tackled hardware hacking with Arduino, NeoPixels and Artoo.
+description: At Clash of the Coders 2015, we hacked Ardunio to make a Mastermind clone.
 canonical: https://www.bignerdranch.com/blog/hacking-arduino-firmata-with-neopixels
 ---